alexander-pv/insects-recognition/README.md

 This is a repository with code used in
-`"Machine learning for expert-level image-based identification of very similar species in the hyperdiverse insect groups like plant bugs (Insecta: Miridae)"` article.\
+`"Machine learning for expert-level image-based identification of very similar species in the hyperdiverse plant bug family Miridae (Hemiptera: Heteroptera)"` article.\
 The model training experiments were based on PyTorch neural networks framework.